-In short, if your headline (or subject line) is crap - nobody is going to read the rest of it.
+In short, if your headline (or subject line) sucks - nobody is going to read the rest of it.

 The next time you come to write an email, try writing at least 10 different subject lines.
 This is difficult at first, but with practice it gets much easier.

 Then try to answer the following questions with just one sentence.

 Going back to our student engineers example:

 1. It gives tips to help engineering students pass their exams.